Pinatic/Fine-Bakery/Graph_Egg_Replacement/Scoring the graph embedings_README.md

 ### Step 1: Extract Ingredient Names and Categories

-The first script (`extract_ingredients.py`) extracts ingredient names and categories from a JSON file.
+The first script (`extract_ingredients`) extracts ingredient names and categories from a JSON file.
 Follow these steps:

 1. Update the path to your input JSON file (`integrated_data.json`) in the script.
 2. Specify the desired output file path in the `output_file` variable.